-Often, symptoms will alleviate. when you take a solid screen time break.
-But, discomfort will return once you’re in front of a digital device again.
-In order to find relief in the long term, you’ll need to implement some mitigation strategies.
+Often, symptoms will alleviate when you take a solid screen time break.
+But, discomfort can return once you’re in front of a digital device again.
+In order to find relief in the long term, you may need to implement some mitigation strategies.

 Mitigating Digital Eye Strain

-Adjusting your work area, taking intentional screen breaks, and ensuring you have sufficient lighting while using your digital device are all strategies that help reduce digital eye strain.
+Adjusting your work area, taking intentional screen breaks, and adjusting your lighting while using a digital device are all strategies that help reduce digital eye strain.